The Toro 51701 is a lightweight cordless handheld leaf blower delivering 146 CFM at 115 MPH. It features a 2 Ah 20 V Li-ion battery. (Read full specs)

 Overview of the Toro 51701

-- Power: The 51701 is a cordless blower made by Toro.
-It has a maximum air speed of 115 MPH and its nozzle can expel a max air volume of 146 cubic feet per minute (CFM).
+- Power: The 51701, manufactured by Toro, is a cordless blower with a maximum air speed of 115 MPH and a maximum air volume rating of 146 CFM.

-- Handling: It’s handheld, so naturally it’s easier to handle and carry than larger leaf blowers, such as backpack models or walk-behinds.
+- Handling: Designed to be handheld, this blower offers excellent maneuverability, making it effortless to carry and use for short periods.
 Among other cordless handheld blowers, the Toro 51701 can be considered light, weighing only 3.85 lbs, battery included.

 Product Video